soverenio/docs/docs/source/getting-started/installation.rst

       For routing incoming traffic to multiple services of different types, read the `routing section of Traefik docs <https://doc.traefik.io/traefik/routing/overview/>`_.

-6. Reroute your traffic
+6. Configure your service to route traffic to Soveren Gateway.

-   Route traffic from your services to Soveren Gateway.
-Decide where to deploy Soveren Gateway against your system services and edge router if you have one.

    .. admonition:: Tip
       :class: tip